-Contact us to arrange an appointment to discuss how hand rejuvenation technologies and treatments can offer you for fuller and healthier looking hands.
+Contact us to arrange an appointment to discuss hand rejuvenation technologies and treatments that we can offer you to help.

 You can achieve a lot with a few small treatments with hand rejuvenation at our Melbourne clinic.

-We use a collection of tools to achieve hand rejuvenation, including light- and wave-based treatments and dermal fillers.
+We use a collection of tools to achieve hand rejuvenation, including light- and wave-based treatments and in some cases dermal fillers.